 Supplies for bringing home a chihuahua

 When it comes to supplies, your Chihuahua probably doesn’t care what kind of bowls you get, as long as you know that they are playful animals so it is best to get the kind that are small enough to reach the bottom, but not light enough to tip over.
-A collar should be bought specifically for this breed of dog since their neck is very small.
-You can even buy a cat collar which may fit better than a dog collar.
+A collar or small dog harness should be considered depending on if your chihuahua is particularly hyper or not.
+If your chihuahua likes to pull or yank or lead, a harness may be safer to use.
+You can also buy a cat collar which may fit better than a dog collar.
 Make sure to have a couple of play toys ready to avoid damage to your furniture and shoes, and more importantly, have bones that they can eat that will help clean their teeth as Chihuahua’s are prone to teeth problems.
 Lastly, if you are going to keep your Chi inside during the day, you need to have plenty of newspaper, pee pads, or dog litter available so that they do not pee all over the home.

 As Chihuahua’s are rather suspicious of new people they may shiver a lot during the first days or want to be alone.